Twenty20

-A typical Twenty20 game is completed in about two and a half hours, with each innings lasting around 70 minutes and an official 10-minute break between the innings.
+A typical Twenty20 match lasts just over 3 hours, with each innings lasting around 90 minutes and an official 10-minute break between the innings.
 This is much shorter than previous forms of the game, and is closer to the timespan of other popular team sports.
 It was introduced to create a fast-paced game that would be attractive to spectators at the ground and viewers on television.

 The game has succeeded in spreading around the cricket world.
 On most international tours there is at least one Twenty20 match and all Test-playing nations have a domestic cup competition.

 History

 Origins

-When the Benson & Hedges Cup ended in 2002, the ECB needed another one-day competition to fill its place.
-Cricketing authorities were looking to boost the game's popularity with the younger generation in response to dwindling crowds and reduced sponsorship.
-It was intended to deliver fast-paced, exciting cricket accessible to thousands of fans who were put off by the longer versions of the game.
-Stuart Robertson, the marketing manager of the ECB, proposed a 20-over-per-innings game, invented by New Zealand cricketer Martin Crowe, to county chairmen in 2001 and they voted 11–7 in favour of adopting the new format.
+When the Benson & Hedges Cup ended in 2002, the ECB sought another one-day competition to fill with the younger generation in response to dwindling crowds and reduced sponsorship.
+The Board wanted to deliver fast-paced, exciting cricket accessible to fans who were put off by the longer versions of the game.
+Stuart Robertson, the marketing manager of the ECB, proposed a 20-over-per-innings game, invented by New Zealand cricketer Martin Crowe, to county chairmen in 2001, and they voted 11–7 in favour of adopting the new format.

 The first official Twenty20 matches were played on 13 June 2003 between the English counties in the Twenty20 Cup.
 The first season of Twenty20 in England was a relative success, with the Surrey Lions defeating the Warwickshire Bears by nine wickets in the final to claim the title.
 The first Twenty20 match held at Lord's, on 15 July 2004 between Middlesex and Surrey, attracted a crowd of 27,509, the highest attendance for any county cricket game at the ground – other than a one-day final – since 1953.